STEM Program

 Program Start Time: TBD (meetings will take place for around one hour per week)

-Research Practicum Introduction
+Research Program Introduction

 Knowing the universe was not always rocket science.
 This program offers an interdisciplinary introduction to global knowledge of the universe.
-We will follow actors, institutions and networks that have constituted, configured, transformed, and utilized knowledge of the cosmos—science, philosophy, literature, and the arts—in their protean and fleshed iterations from ancient Mesopotamia to the contemporary United States.
+We will follow actors, institutions, and networks that have constituted, configured, transformed, and utilized knowledge of the cosmos—science, philosophy, literature, and the arts—in their protean and fleshed iterations from ancient Mesopotamia to the contemporary United States.

-The first half of the program surveys myriad views and practices regarding time, truth, nature, and the body as well as their epistemic entanglements in ancient Mesopotamia, Greece, and Rome and early modern Eurasia, Africa, and the Americas.
-We then shift to critical scrutiny of processes and events that decisively transformed cosmic knowledge—the Scientific Revolution, the emergence of modern science and the Space Race.
+The first half of the program surveys myriad views and practices regarding time, truth, nature, and the body, as well as their epistemic entanglements in ancient Mesopotamia, Greece, and Rome and early modern Eurasia, Africa, and the Americas.
+We then shift to critical scrutiny of processes and events that decisively transformed cosmic knowledge: the Scientific Revolution, the emergence of modern science, and the Space Race.

 Students will also learn general and subject-specific research and academic writing methods used in universities and scholarly publications.
-Students will focus on individual topics and generate their own work products upon completion of the program.
+Students will focus on individual topics and generate their own work products upon program completion.

 Possible Topics For Final Project